Colorful Coreopsis: Easy-Care Blooms for Summer

 Coreopsis has few insect or disease problems.
 However, it may be susceptible to powdery mildew and other fungal diseases in areas with high humidity.
 See these tips for preventing and treating powdery mildew.

-COREOPSIS PICTURES
+COREOPSIS VARIETIES

 WHAT TO PLANT WITH COREOPSIS & DESIGN IDEAS